 - 1. Examine the character at position I, respectively the sentinel in the last column. - 2.
-Search the occurrence of the reconstructed character in F. If this character is unique in the text, this is trivial.
-Otherwise an important property of the Burrows-Wheeler transform is used, which says that the ith occurrence of the character in L corresponds to the ith occurrence in F. - 3.
+Search the occurrence of the reconstructed character in F by exploiting Observation 9.4. - 3.
 Examine the precursor of the reconstructed character.
 Due to the fact that the matrix contains the cyclic rotations, each character in the last column is the precursor of the character in the first column of the same row.